Discover how and where to learn German in Austria with this helpful guide and you’ll soon be speaking the local lingo and smoothing your transition.

 Because it is the official language of Austria, local schools all use German as the primary language.
 Similarly, all international schools offer German classes.
 As such, if you have children in school in Austria, they will likely become quite fluent in German.

 However, if you want to help them expand their knowledge of German, there are numerous other ways to do it.
-For example, you can encourage them to socialize with local children, watch German films and series with them, and work through beginner’s workbooks with them.
+For example, you can encourage them to socialize with local children, watch films and shows in German with them, and work through beginner’s workbooks with them.

 There are also a few places across Vienna and Austria that offer free German classes to minors.
 For example, Integrationshaus, Projekt Baju offers free classes in German for people aged 15 to 25.